oktadev/okta-blog/_source/_posts/2022-07-21-angular-security-xss.md

 }
 ```

-Now you'll have the image without the potentially shady code.
+Now you'll have the image without the potentially dangerous code tagging along for the ride.

 ### Consider Trusted Types